Chart Color Schemes

 Toongabbie - West displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-Toongabbie - West's dwelling structure in its latest Census evaluation showed 55.4% houses and 44.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 76.8% houses and 23.3% other dwellings.
-Home ownership in Toongabbie - West was at 23.3%, with mortgaged dwellings at 39.5% and rented ones at 37.1%.
+Toongabbie - West's dwelling structure, as per the latest Census, consisted of 55.4% houses and 44.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 76.8% houses and 23.3% other dwellings.
+Home ownership in Toongabbie - West was at 23.3%, with the rest either mortgaged (39.5%) or rented (37.1%).
 The median monthly mortgage repayment was $2,167, aligning with Sydney metro's average.
-The median weekly rent was $420, compared to Sydney metro's $400.
-Nationally, Toongabbie - West's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Weekly rent median was $420, compared to Sydney metro's $400.
+Nationally, Toongabbie - West's mortgage repayments were higher at $2,167 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing